 “We are drowned in oceans of data; nevertheless, it seems as if we seldom have sufficient information”, Dr. Eliyahu Goldratt.

-As distinct from risk, where a result can be predicted, here the background is absent, so it’s impossible to identify or guess the outcome.
+Uncertainty is associated with the lack of necessary information.
+In other words, it’s the absence of clarity and certainty.
+As distinct from a risk, where a result can be predicted, here, the background is absent, so it’s impossible to identify or forecast the outcome.

-The example can be similar to the above mentioned one, but the difference is that your potential partner doesn’t give you all the information you need to know to make your decision.
-So, you have to act in terms of uncertainty.
+The example can be similar to the above-mentioned one, but the difference is that your potential partner doesn’t give you all the information you need to know to make your decision.
+So, you have to act under conditions of uncertainty.

-Researchers distinguish between the following types of uncertainty in project management: the ones related to project estimating, the ones associated with project parties, and uncertainty associated with stages of the project life cycle.
+Researchers distinguish between the following types of uncertainty in project management: the one related to project estimating, the one associated with project parties, and uncertainty associated with stages of the project life cycle.
 The latter implies that project uncertainties depend on the life cycle stage and vary within it.

 So, what are the opposing characteristics of risk and uncertainty?

-- Risks provide you with an opportunity to foresee the probable outcome of an event or a decision, while in a situation of uncertainty it’s almost impossible, though uncertainties can bring a positive outcome as a result.
+- Risks provide you with an opportunity to foresee the probable outcome of an event or a decision, while in a situation of uncertainty, it’s almost impossible.
+Despite this fact, uncertainties can lead to a positive outcome as a result.

 - When running your projects, you can manage risks, while the majority of the uncertainties are unmanageable.
 On the other hand, you can detect them early and respond to them on time to save the project.